 Rare Gases | A, He | 0-2 |

-When there is almost pure methane, natural gas is considered “dry” gas.
-When the heavier hydrocarbons are present, the gas is considered “wet.”
-The gas that we get as consumers is made up of almost entirely pure methane.
-Yes, natural gas is already composed of mostly methane but the gas still must go through processing to remove the hydrocarbons before it reached the consumer.
-This means that the ethane, propane, butane, and pentanes must be removed.
-However just because these elements are removed, this does not mean that they are worthless and wasteful.
+The gas we get as consumers, like what shows up at your house, is nearly entirely pure methane.
+Natural gas is considered “lean” or “dry” when almost pure methane exists.
+When heavier hydrocarbons are present, the gas is considered “rich” or “wet.”
+Yes, natural gas is already composed predominantly of methane, but it must still go through processing to remove the other hydrocarbons and impurities before reaching the consumer.
+This means that ethane, propane, butane, and pentanes must be removed, as well as inert gases.
+However, just because these elements are removed does not mean they are worthless and wasteful.

-There is a term that groups together these hydrocarbons that are removed from natural gas.
-This term is coined Natural Gas Liquids or NGLs.
+There is a term that groups together these hydrocarbons removed from natural gas.
+This term is called Natural Gas Liquids or NGLs.
 These NGLs can be sold and are valuable by-products of natural gas.
-NGLs are sold separately and can be used for many different things in many different ways.
+NGLs are sold separately and can be used for many different things.
 This includes but is not limited to enhancing oil recovery in oil wells, sources of energy, and providing raw materials for oil refineries or petrochemical plants.
+Many of the plastics we use daily are derived from these NGLs.

-At Croft, we have equipment to fit your processing needs.
-Check out our FCS and JTS which removed hydrocarbons from the gas stream.
+At Croft, we have the equipment to fit your processing needs.
+Check out our FCS and JTS, which removed hydrocarbons from the gas stream.

 http://naturalgas.org/naturalgas/processing-ng/